 Why is My Deck Stain Not Beading Water?
 5/5 (1)

-Deck stains come in many different opacities.
-Transparent, Semi-Transparent, Solid Colors, etc. All deck stains act as a sealant that protects the wood from weather, moisture, and UV rays.
-They help to lock out moisture and reduce water intrusion.
+Deck stains come in many different opacities, including transparent, Semi-Transparent, and Solid Colors.
+All deck stains act as a sealant that protects the wood from weather, moisture, and UV rays.
+They help lock out moisture and reduce water intrusion.

-One question we get often here at DeckStainHelp.com is why does my deck stain not bead water and what should I do?
+I often get a question at DeckStainHelp.com: “Why does my deck stain not bead water, and what should I do?”

 Myth About Deck Stains Beading Water

-For years there have been TV and Radio commercial promoting the need to add a sealer or stain that relies heavily on the ability to bead water.
-The fact is, this is not a good idea.
+For years, TV and Radio commercials have promoted the need to add a sealer or stain that relies heavily on the ability to bead water.
+This is not a good idea.
 High-quality deck stains and sealers actually will shed water, not bead water.
-The reason is you need to have your deck stain breathable.
-This reduces the chance of peeling with your deck stain.
+The reason is that you need to have your deck stain breathable.
+This reduces the chance of peeling.
 100% sealing of your wood surface can also lead to internal rotting of your wood.

-Note: A High-Quality Deck Stain may bead water when initially applied but it is normal to stop doing this after a month or two.
-This is normal.
+Note: A High-Quality Deck Stain may bead water when initially applied, but it is normal to stop doing this after a month or two.

 Deck Stain Sealer